KamWatts/reading-notes/class-01.md

 ## -Events

 Real interactivity on a website requires event handlers.
 Event handlers tells the browser how to respond in the case the user hovers over a certain element, or clicks on something, or scrolls.
 Event handlers are teh direct line to how the webpage responds to the users interactions with it.

+## 1. What is an HTML attribute?

+An HTML attribute modifies an HTML element and provides functionality aside from the default setting of said element.

+## 2. Anatomy of an HTML document

+an HTML document starts with an HTML opening tag that specified the primary language of the doucment.
+After the html tag comes the meta data nested inside of the head element.
+This meta data provides the document with a structure for how the information should be composed and interpreted in the client.
+The title and links to external CSS and script documents can go inside of the header.
+Note: the title will display in the tab title of a webpage.

+After creating the meta data comes the body of the webpage contents.
+This is the main layout that the user will see.
+The body contains paragraphs, images, videos, and text.

+After the body is closed out, a footer element can be created.
+Most footer elements have copyright information nested inside or information about the website owner in general.

+## 3. Difference between an article and section element tag?

+An article tag is used for content that does not need any other context.
+The content inside of an article tag is independent from the rest of the webpage content.
+A good example of this would be the suggested videos on Netflix as your sifting through the list of shows in a category.
+Each movie or series is under its own independent structure that does not correlate with anything else on the screen.

+A section tag can be used to split of the different areas of a webpage.
+This tag can be used to separate the introduction from the paragraphs, and the paragraphs from the contact information.

+## 4. What does a typical website include?

+A "typical" website will have text, theme colors, images, and a consistent font scheme.

+## 5. How does metadata influence Search Engine Optimization?

+Meta data helps a search engine rank a website against other websites.
+This helps the engine sort through the most imporantant website that a user is looking for, thus improving the optimization of searching for websites most suitable for what someone may be looking for.

+## 6. How is the meta HTML tag used when specifying metadata?

+The meta tag is used in the header in self-closing bracket element.
+Meta data includes information about the character set being used, compatible browsers, and device compatibility.